 Anyway, it took quite a while for us to climb up.
 With all the heavy bags with wet clothes and worn-out bodies tired of enjoyment, we made a stop on the way.
 By stop, we sat down in the middle of the path for some time.
 We were exhausted!

 It would be lesser had we another friend with us in the car – just saying!
-But the falls were worth it all.
+But the Shirley falls Yellapur one-day trip was worth it all.
 I’m glad I went :)

 More travel blogs to check out on my site! :

 - Crazy Dandeli Travel Blog

 Like this blog?
 Pin this article for later:

 *This post contains affiliate link(s) at no additional cost of the products to you.
 I only recommend products that I trust.